 To unload a LAN driver, use the UNLOAD command or NWCONFIG.
-See Reference > Utilities Reference > Utilities > UNLOAD or NWCONFIG.
+See NWCONFIGUNLOAD in Utilities Reference.

 Using Logical Boards

 A LAN driver can be loaded with multiple frame types.
 Each instance of a LAN driver and an associated frame type is one logical board.
 Therefore, while there might be only one physical network board in the server with one LAN driver, there can be multiple logical boards.